mohitgokul/Hospital-Management/README.md

 # Hospital Management System  ![AUR](https://img.shields.io/badge/build-passing-brightgreen.svg) ![AUR](https://img.shields.io/badge/BUILT%20WITH-Netbeans-blue.svg)
-A desktop application written in Java for a Hospital Management System.
+A desktop application which records the Information of Patients, Doctors and Billing in a database.
-A project made in class-12 (CBSE-Informatics and Practices).
+It is password protected and built using JAVA and MySQL for storing information in the database.

 * Provides password protected Admin panel.
 * MySql for backend
 * Sleek interface